electron/electron/docs/tutorial/keyboard-shortcuts.md

 be triggered only when the app is focused.
 To do so, specify an [`accelerator`] property when creating a [MenuItem].

+This will create a new application menu with the 'Print' item.
 ```js
 const { Menu, MenuItem } = require('electron')
 const menu = new Menu()